SystemsApproach/ops/lifecycle.rst

 elastic cloud.
-As a consequence, provisioning and lifecycle management are implicitly linked by the analysis used to decide (1) what services we want to deploy, (2) how many resources those services require, and (3) how those resources are to be shared among the curated set of services.
+As a consequence, provisioning and lifecycle management are implicitly linked by the analysis used to decide (1) what services we want to deploy, (2) how many resources those services require, and (3) how the available resources are to be shared among the curated set of services.